9K35 Strela-10: Angolan Civil War

-On February 20, 1988, 31-year-old Major Edward Richard Every from 1 Squadron SAAF, was killed in action when his Mirage F1AZ (serial 245) was shot down by a Cuban Strela-10 surface-to-air missile in Cuatir (near Menongue) while on an attack mission over Southern Angola.
+On 20 February 1988, 31-year-old Major Edward Richard Every from 1 Squadron SAAF, was killed in action when his Mirage F1AZ (serial 245) was shot down by a Cuban Strela-10 surface-to-air missile in Cuatir (near Menongue) while on an attack mission over Southern Angola.

-Operation Desert Storm
+Persian Gulf War

-Iraq had several operational Strela-10 systems at the beginning of the 1991 operation to liberate Kuwait from Iraqi occupation, most if not all of which were organized as part of the battlefield air defence systems of the Republican Guard divisions.
+Iraq had several operational Strela-10 systems at the beginning of the 1991 international operation to liberate Kuwait from Iraqi occupation, most if not all of which were organized as part of the battlefield air defence systems of the Republican Guard divisions.

 During the operation, 27 coalition aircraft are believed to have been hit by Iraqi IR-homing SAMs, resulting in 14 losses.
 Some of the losses were shot down on the spot, while others, such as OA-10A 77-0197, returned to base only to be lost in a crash landing.
 Others landed safely, but were written off as total losses.

-At least two losses are believed to have been due to Strela-10s: On February 15 an A-10A (78-0722) of 353rd TFS/354th TFW was hit by a SAM believed to be a Strela-10, some 100 km north west of Kuwait City, while attacking Republican Guard targets.
+At least two losses are believed to have been due to Strela-10s: on 15 February 1991, an A-10A (78-0722) of 353rd TFS/354th TFW was hit by a SAM believed to be a Strela-10, some 100 km north west of Kuwait City, while attacking Republican Guard targets.
 Pilot Lt Robert Sweet ejected and was made a prisoner of war.
-While attempting to protect Sweet on the ground, his wingman Steven Phyllis flying an A-10A 79-0130 was also hit by what is believed to have been a Strela-10.
+While attempting to protect Sweet on the ground, his wingman Steven Phyllis, flying another A-10A (79-0130), was also hit by what is believed to have been a Strela-10.
 Phyllis was killed in the incident.

 Kosovo War

-During NATO bombing campaign against FR Yugoslavia, a Strela-10 managed to hit an A-10 of United States Air Force on 11 May 1999.
+During the NATO bombing campaign against the FR Yugoslavia, a Strela-10 hit a United States Air Force A-10 on 11 May 1999.

 Syrian Civil War

-On April 14, 2018, American, British, and French forces launched a barrage of 105 air-to-surface and cruise missiles targeting eight sites in Syria.
-According to a Russian source, five Strela-10 missiles launched in response destroyed three incoming missiles, However, the American Department of Defense stated in a daily press briefing that no Allied missiles were shot down.
+On 14 April 2018, American, British and French forces launched a barrage of 105 air-to-surface and cruise missiles targeting eight sites in Syria.
+According to a Russian source, five Strela-10 missiles launched in response, destroying three incoming missiles, However, the US Department of Defense stated in a daily press briefing that no Allied missiles were shot down.

-2020 Nagorno-Karabakh conflict
+2020 Nagorno-Karabakh war

-The Armenian Air Defense employed Strela-10 missile systems during the 2020 Nagorno-Karabakh conflict.
+The Armenian Air Force employed Strela-10 missile systems during the 2020 Nagorno-Karabakh conflict.
 During the opening days of the war, several videos released by the Azerbaijani military showed several Armenian 9K33 Osa and Strela-10 vehicles destroyed by Bayraktar TB2 armed drones.

-Russian invasion of Ukraine
+Russo-Ukrainian War

 A Strela-10 from the Ukrainian Armed Forces was recorded running over a civilian car in the opening weeks of the war.
 The driver of the car was uninjured.
 A Russian Strela-10M guarding Snake Island was destroyed by a Bayraktar TB2 on 30 April 2022.
 A Ukrainian Strela-10M system was reported destroyed by the Russian Air Force near Lisichansk on 17 June 2022.
-A Russian source claimed in September 2023 that Russia uses the 9M333 missile in Ukraine.
+A Russian source claimed in September 2023 that Russia was using the 9M333 missile in Ukraine.